 The M.B.A program is a participant of the Sequential Degree option.
-This provides the opportunity to alumni of the Park University Graduate School to receive up to 12 credit hours in course substitutions towards the completion of the M.B.A. degree.
-Additional information can be found in the graduate catalog on page 30.
+This provides the opportunity to graduate alumni of the College of Management at Park University to receive up to 12 credit hours in course substitutions towards the completion of the M.B.A. degree.
+Alumni from Park graduate programs that are not aligned under the College of Management are not eligible to participate in the sequential degree options.
+They may receive up to 9 credit on transfer credit.
+Additional information can be found in the graduate catalog on page 88.